josecarneiro/ironhack-technical-interview/README.md

 As one of the tenets of Object Oriented Programming, it is the practice of designing objects to share behaviors and to be able to override shared behaviors with specific ones.
 Polymorphism takes advantage of inheritance in order to make this happen.

+It refers to a programming language's ability to process objects differently depending on their data type or class.
+More specifically, it is the ability to redefine methods for derived classes.
+For example, given a base class shape, polymorphism enables the programmer to define different area methods for any number of derived classes, such as circles, rectangles and triangles.
+No matter what shape an object is, applying the area method to it will return the correct results.

 #### Q: Differentiate between composition and inheritance.

 Composition gives you more flexibility by composing functionality to create a new object, while inheritance forces you to extend entities in an inheritance tree.